Big Island Events, June, 2026

 A Word of Caution About Outliers

 In any market, a property priced significantly below its neighbors deserves careful scrutiny.
 In the current Waimea inventory there is at least one active listing that has been on the market for over 300 days.
 When a property sits that long, there is usually a reason — and it may not be immediately obvious from the listing photos.
-I always recommend buyers work with a knowledgeable local realtor and invest in a thorough inspection before making any offer, particularly when a price seems unusually attractive relative to comparable properties.
+I always recommend buyers work with a knowledgeable local realtor and invest in a thorough inspection during the due diligence period, particularly when a price seems unusually attractive relative to comparable properties.

 Where Are These Homes?